Fresh Air's Professional recommendations for a variety of common issues

 chemicals we bring into our homes.
 Furniture, cleaners, computers, et cetera.

 The home can be quite hazardous when it comes to air pollutants.
-Moisture is a big factor in that, but not the only factor.
+Moisture is a big factor.
 For more on Sick Building Syndrome (SBS) check out our SBS section linked here.

 Seeing signs of moisture build-up in various seasons is quite normal, though it does not mean it’s the time of year causing the issue.
 Nor should one assume that since the problem appears to resolve itelf, it’s actually resolved.
 Several years ago, long before I knew much of anything about ventilation I was living with my mother.
 Every summer her basement would become quite damp- a fact we attributed incorrectly to the fact that it was humid outside.
 This went on for about five years.
 Suddenly one summer, it wasn’t just damp, it become sopping.
 I felt as though there was something more to the problem and after some investigating I found a small hairline crack in the back of a toilet in the basement bathroom.
 So we called a plumber and they swapped out the toilet; problem solved right?
 Wrong.
 With the dark of the basement and how saturated things had become, overnight, mushrooms grew in the carpet and within a few weeks the drywall had black spots popping up near the floor.
 Had we tried to educate ourselves about moisture, she might not have had to replace nearly all the drywall in her basement.